microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-post-filestoragecontainers.md

 # Create fileStorageContainer
 Namespace: microsoft.graph

+> [!IMPORTANT]
+> APIs under the `/beta` version in Microsoft Graph are subject to change.
+Use of these APIs in production applications is not supported.
+To determine whether an API is available in v1.0, use the **Version** selector.

 Create a new [fileStorageContainer](../resources/filestoragecontainer.md) object.

 Respective container type identified by containerTypeId must be enabled in the tenant.
-The calling application must have permission to create fileStorageContainers of that containerType.
+The calling application must have permission to create fileStorageContainers of the respective container type.

 For Delegated calls, the calling user will be set as the owner of the fileStorageContainer.